beloglazov/vim-online-thesaurus/README.md

 ## Contributors

-Big thanks for the following people who contributed to the development of this plugin!
+Big thanks to the following people who contributed to the development of this plugin!

   - [Derek Schrock](https://github.com/derekschrock)